joshcamas/webgl-particle-system/README.md

 ### Technical Hurdles
 * Developing modular features when dealing with shaders can be annoying, but since compilation of shaders is done at runtime, this means it could theoretically be possible to "stitch" together a shader during runtime with whatever particle modules are installed.
 This would make everything super modular and open ended!!
+* Currently the particles do not save their states, and merely recalculate their state depending on the time.
+It would probably be a good idea to instead calculate their new positions/velocities based off the old ones - this could allow for outside forces to affect the particles.

 ### Features Done
 #### 8/28/20